Infections of a Different Kind (Step 1): Singles

-"Queendom" was released as the EP's lead single on 16 April 2018, premiering on Zane Lowe's Apple Beats 1.
-The music video for "Queendom" saw its release in 2 May 2018, and it included a message to her LGBT fans; such message was portrayed by Aurora herself kissing one of her female dancers, during what was described as a "big kissing party" that shows that "every type of love is accepted and embraced" in the singer's "queendom".
+"Queendom" was released as the album's lead single on 16 April 2018, premiering on Zane Lowe's Apple Beats 1.
+The music video for "Queendom" saw its release on 2 May 2018, and it included a message to her LGBT fans; such message was portrayed by Aurora herself kissing one of her female dancers, during what was described as a "big kissing party" that shows that "every type of love is accepted and embraced" in the singer's "queendom".
 The clip was nomitated for Music Video of the Year at the Spellemannprisen '17, eventually losing to Hkeem's "Ghettoparasitt".

 The song "Animal" was originally expected to be released as the second single from Infections of a Different Kind (Step 1), however it was later released as A Different Kind of Human (Step 2)'s lead single in January 2019.
-The EP's second single, "Forgotten Love", followed on 17 August 2017.
+The album's second single, "Forgotten Love", followed on 17 August 2018.
 A video was filmed but it was never released.
 However, some snippets of it appeared in a short documentary about Bergen's musical scene where Aurora was interviewed.

-Reception
+Tour

+The album received further promotion from her third headlining concert tour, which started on 10 October 2018 in Manchester, United Kingdom and ended on 28 May 2019 in Mexico City, Mexico.

 Critical reception

 Infections of a Different Kind (Step 1) was met with acclaim from music critics.
-Jack Bray of The Line of Best Fit praised the dynamism and flexibility of Aurora's vocals and her involvement in the production of the EP, remarking that she "never loses any instrument or voice in spite of the minutiae of her producing choices, as a result, a tangible sense of her personality comes through."
+Jack Bray of The Line of Best Fit praised the dynamism and flexibility of Aurora's vocals and her involvement in the production of the album, remarking that she "never loses any instrument or voice in spite of the minutiae of her producing choices, as a result, a tangible sense of her personality comes through."
 A writer of the blog A Bit of Pop Music shared similar thoughts in regards to its songwriting and production, commending the track "All Is Soft Inside" as her "most accomplished work to date."
 Writing for Mystic Sons, Chris Bound agreed that "this new half-album still manages to pack one hell of a punch throughout as the frontwoman seems to take on the guise of an unstoppable juggernaut."
 In a less favourable review, Kieron Tyler writing for Mojo commented that the record lacked musical focus, lamenting that "Aurora herself is mostly buried in the album."
 Radio UTD's Zachary Royal suggested that she "matured quite quickly and is now more comfortable in her element."

 Commercial performance

-Infections of a Different Kind (Step 1) debuted at number seven on the Norwegian VG-lista chart, becoming her first EP to impact a record chart.
-The following week, the EP dropped to number 20 before exiting the chart.
-Elsewhere in Europe, the EP peaked at number 191 in the Netherlands.
-On 1 November 2020, Infections of a Different Kind (Step 1) was certified platinum by the International Federation of the Phonographic Industry for exceeding shipments of 20,000 units in Norway.
+Infections of a Different Kind (Step 1) debuted at number seven on the Norwegian VG-lista Topp 40 Album, marking Aurora's biggest opening week in sales ever in the country, with 5,800 units.
+Elsewhere in Europe, the album peaked at number 191 in the Netherlands.